Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Model

-TAT-DQA offers four different answer types, i.e., \textit{Span}, \textit{Spans}, \textit{Counting}, \textit{Arithmetic}.
-The Answer Type Classifier is adopted to predict the answer type of a question, which is essentially a multi-class classifier taking the SD graph representation $h_{SD}$ as input.
-The probability of each answer type is computed as where $\textrm{FFN}$ is a feed-forward network with two layers.
+$\bullet$ \textbf{Answer Type Classifier.} TAT-DQA offers four different answer types, i.e., \textit{Span}, \textit{Spans}, \textit{Counting}, \textit{Arithmetic}.
+We adopt an Answer Type Classifier to predict the answer type of a question, which is essentially a multi-class classifier taking the SD graph representation $h_{SD}$ as input.
+The probability of each answer type is computed as $\textrm{FFN}$ is a feed-forward network with two layers.